-However, Regulation section 1.1248-1(a)(4) states that if a foreign partnership sells or exchanges stock of a corporation, the partners in such foreign partnership are treated as selling or exchanging their proportionate share of the stock of such corporation.
-The Preamble to the proposed section 1248 regulations states that 1248 and the existing regulations do not address specifically sales or exchanges of stock by foreign partnerships with United States persons as partners.
+However, Regulation section 1.1248-1(a)(4) states that if a foreign partnership sells or exchanges stock of a corporation, then for purposes of section 1.1248-1(a)(1), the partners in such foreign partnership are treated as selling or exchanging their proportionate share of the stock of such corporation.
 The legislative history of subchapter K provides that, for purposes of interpreting Code provisions outside of that subchapter, a partnership may be treated as either an entity separate from its partners or an aggregate of its partners, depending on which characterization is more appropriate to carry out the purpose of the particular Code section under consideration.
 H.R.
 Conf.
 Rep. No. 2543, 83rd Cong.
 2d.
 Sess.
 59 (1954).

 The purpose of section 1248 is to ensure that earnings and profits of CFCs (or former controlled foreign corporations) are taxed as a dividend when certain United States persons recognize gain on the sale or exchange of stock in such corporations.
-In cases in which the United States person is a partner in a foreign partnership and recognizes income on the sale of stock of a foreign corporation by such foreign partnership, the purpose of section 1248 is fulfilled only if the partnership is treated as an aggregate for section 1248 purposes.
-Treatment of a foreign partnership as an entity, in contrast, could result in partners in the partnership inappropriately receiving capital gain treatment on the sale by the partnership of stock of the foreign corporation.
-Thus, under Regulation section 1.1248-1(a)(4), a foreign partnership is treated as an aggregate of its partners for purposes of section 1248(a).
+In cases in which the United States person is a partner in a foreign partnership treated as meeting the 10 percent voting stock ownership threshold and recognizes income on the sale of stock of a foreign corporation by such foreign partnership, the purpose of section 1248 is fulfilled only if the partnership is treated as an aggregate for section 1248 purposes.
+Treatment of a foreign partnership as an entity, in contrast, could result in partners in the partnership not receiving dividend treatment to the extent of allocable section 1248 amounts on the sale by the partnership of stock of the foreign corporation.
+Thus, under Regulation section 1.1248-1(a)(4), a foreign partnership is treated as an aggregate of its partners for purposes of applying section 1248(a) to a sale by the partnership of stock in the CFC, and it is clear that a domestic corporate partner that meets the 10 percent voting threshold with respect to CFC stock held by a foreign partnership may obtain indirect foreign tax credits under section 902.